Disappearance of POs, not collapse of RTS, is issue

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: More than anything else, including RTS failure, the most intriguing question haunting the July 25 General Election is that what had stopped tens of thousands of Presiding Officers (POs) from reaching the offices of Returning Officers (ROs) even after lapse of over 12 hours following the closure of polling.
-The question arises after going through available facts, documents and some preliminary investigations.
+ISLAMABAD: More than anything else, including RTS's failure, the most intriguing question haunting the July 25 General Election is that what had stopped tens of thousands of Presiding Officers (POs) from reaching the offices of Returning Officers (ROs) even after lapse of over 12 hours following the closing of polling, is the question arise after going through available facts, documents and some preliminary investigations.

 NADRA might not have been responsible for this all of a sudden breakdown of the RTS and there might have been some conspiracy to block it which needs investigations not the allegations.